 - Assessment and evaluation planning to ensure that learning and community objectives are being achieved.

 We welcome proposals ranging from $500-$5,000.
 Due to the intensive nature of this grant, applicants must include a budget with your application.
 If you are proposing to use grant monies to partially compensate your or your partner’s time, please include an outline of the time needed and outcomes that will result.

 Please include a letter of support from your community partner(s).

-The grants are available at the undergraduate and/or graduate level in any discipline or school.
-Service and community partnership may either comprise the entire focus of the proposed course, or be a discrete but major component of the course.
-The service component should be stated in the syllabus and incorporated in the course goals and objectives.
-Assessment of student learning for the course, including grading criteria and assignments, should be connected to service in some way.
+The grants are available to all faculty teaching courses at the undergraduate and/or graduate level in any discipline or school.
+The grant must culminate with you teaching a Community Engaged Course.
+The community-engaged component must be stated in the syllabus and incorporated in the course learning outcomes.
+Assessment of student learning for the course, including grading criteria and assignments, must also be connected to the community engagement in some way.